frequency-chain/docs/pages/glossary.md

 ## Direct Frequency User

-Those who interact with the FRQCY token and are engaged in staking, governance, building new schemas, or other systems on Frequency.
+Those who interact with the FRQCY token and are engaged in staking, governance, building new Schemas, or other systems on Frequency.
 These users overlap with DSNP users.

 ## Frequency Rococo